federicobetti99/Conjugate-Gradient/README.md

 MATH-454 Parallel and High Performance Computing course at EPFL.

 ### Repository Description
-- `code` - Contains the implementations
+- `code_CUDA` - Contains the implementations of CUDA
+- `code_MPI`  - Contains the implementation of MPI
+- `results` - Results for weak and strong scaling in MPI, runtime in CUDA
+- `plots.ipynb` - Notebook for reproducibility of the results

 ### Authors
 - Federico Betti